2captcha/2captcha-cpp/README.md

 solver.report (captcha.id (), false); // captcha solved incorrectly
 ```

+## Proxies
+You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha, geetest, hcaptcha, keycaptcha, capy puzzle, and etc. The proxy will be forwarded to the API to solve the captcha.

+We have our own proxies that we can offer you.
+[Buy residential proxies] for avoid restrictions and blocks.
+[Quick start].

 ## Error handling
 If case of an error captcha solver throws an exception.
 It's important to properly handle these cases.
 We recommend to use `try catch` to handle exceptions.